stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 This implementation is suitable for an array where the component type is automatically marshalled by JNA (such as the device pointers in the above example).

-However for an array of JNA structures we need a second implementation since the result **must** be a contiguous block of memory allocated using the `toArray` helper:
+However for an array of JNA structures we need a second, slightly different implementation since the result **must** be a contiguous block of memory allocated using the `toArray` helper:

 ```java
 static <T extends Structure> T[] enumerate(VulkanFunction<T> func, VulkanLibrary lib, Supplier<T> identity) {